 Die Profilkommission stellt den Antrag, die vorliegende Profilbeschreibung zu beschliessen.
 Die Profilverantwortlichen bestätigen, dass die Profilbeschreibung mit der eigenen Schule abgestimmt ist.

 The profile commission proposes the profile description as defined in this application.
-The responsibles of the profile (R-PCOs) confirm that the profile description has been coordinated with their school.
+The Responsibles of the profile (R-PCOs) confirm that the profile description has been coordinated with their school.